-Concern about problems arising from construction traffic.
 Noted.
-Planning Conditions are applied to consents to ensure development minimises this impact.
-Concern that there are insufficient community facilities in the area.
+Planning Conditions are applied to consents to ' ensure development minimises this impact.
 Noted.
 Developments will be required to contribute financially to meet infrastructure requirements which are identified through consultation with statutory consultees such as Hampshire County Council as the Education and Highways Authority and Fareham and Gosport Clinical Commissioning Group.
-Concern that the density of the development is too great.
 Noted.
 Development seeks to consider the character and density of the surrounding area.
-Concern that the plan should have included an issues and options stage.
 Noted.
 The Council consulted on the Issues and Options for its new Local Plan in July 2019.
-Concern over the impacts to property values.
 Noted.
-Concern that the new homes on this site are only needed due to immigration.
 Noted.
-Concern that the house types/designs will be out of character with the area.
 Noted.
 Development seeks to consider the character and density of the surrounding area.
-Support Support for the inclusion of the site in the Draft Plan and the findings of the evidence base in determining the site as 'preferred'.
-(Site Promoter).
 Support noted.
-Support criteria (b), (d) and (f) of the site policy.
-(Site Promoter).
 Support noted.
-Comment Hampshire County Council has a statutory responsibility for education in the Borough.
-HCC identified that Portchester is deficient by 44 early-years childcare places and with the added Portchester draft allocations, this will increase to 70 places to meet demand for 2-4-year olds.
-The Local Plan should address this either directly or through financial contributions (Hampshire County Council - Children's Services).
 Noted.
 Appropriate reference to be made in site allocations as necessary.
-Concerned with the site allocation which is adjacent to a site identified as 'Secondary Support Areas' in the updated Solent Wader and Brent Goose Strategy (Site Ref.
-F13) (RSPB) Criterion (a) is not consistent with Open Space SPD and reference to open space should be removed.
-(Site Promoter).
 Noted.
-The following wording has been added to the Policy: Proposals shall meet the requirements of Policy NE5 given the site's status for Solent Waders and Brent Geese, Noted.
-Criterion (a) has been removed.
+The following wording has been added to the Policy: Proposals shall meet the requirements of Policy NE5 given Proposals shall meet the requirements of Policy NE5 given the site's status for Solent Waders and Brent Geese, I

 Criterion (c) is too prescriptive (building height) and should be a matter for the application as site specific landscape work may find it acceptable.
 (Site Noted.
 Development seeks to consider the character and density of the surrounding area.
-Promoter). denotes of the currently area.
-Criterion (e) may be difficult to achieve.
+Promoter). , 3 Criterion (e) may be difficult to achieve.
 The desired east connection to Noted.
 The allocation policy wording has been adjusted.
 Seafield Road is subject to ownership and legal barriers.
 This criterion should be removed.
 (Site Promoter).
 Criterion (g) should include a specific reference to CIL.
 (Site Promoter).
 Noted.
 Appropriate reference to be made to infrastructure contributions in site allocations as necessary.
-Partial or Anonymous Penresentations on Site HA12 (Moraunt Drive)
+Partial or Ananymous Panyacantations on Site HA12 (Margunt Drive)